awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-sample-data-load-create-cluster.md

 1. If your organization is eligible, you might be able to create a cluster under the Amazon Redshift free trial program\.
 To do this, choose **Free trial** to create a configuration with the dc2\.large node type\.
 For more information about choosing a free trial, see [Amazon Redshift free trial](http://aws.amazon.com/redshift/free-trial/)\.

-   The console displays your selection, as shown in the example following\.
+   The console displays your selection, as shown in the screenshot following\.
 ![\[Console showing selection of a free trial\]](http://docs.aws.amazon.com/redshift/latest/gsg/images/free-trial.png)

-   If you then choose another node type, your organization won't be eligible for the free trial\.
+   If you later choose another node type, your organization is no longer eligible for the free trial\.

    After you choose your node type, do one of the following:
    + In **Sample data**, choose **Load sample data** to load the sample dataset to your Amazon Redshift cluster\.
 Amazon Redshift loads the sample dataset Tickit to the default `dev` database and `public` schema\.
 You can start using the query editor to query data\.
    + To bring your own data to your Amazon Redshift cluster, choose **Production**\.
-Then in **Sample data**, choose **Load sample data**\.
+Then, in **Sample data**, choose **Load sample data**\.
 For information about bringing your own data, see [Bringing your own data to Amazon Redshift](bring-own-data.md)\.

    Amazon Redshift automatically loads the sample dataset to your sample Amazon Redshift cluster\.